 Over the next five weeks, the tension between Captain Athens and Sergeant Arrack bubbled.
 Captain Athens was now Sergeant Arrack’s superior, and though Captain Athens didn’t do anything totally unprofessional, he didn’t make things easy for his subordinate, either.
 He assigned him menial tasks such as inspecting guard posts around the FOB walls in the middle of the night and inventorying the headquarters supply vans, all ploys designed to get Sergeant Arrack out of the brigade headquarters while reminding him of his place in things.
 Rarely did Captain Athens let Sergeant Arrack near a computer and he never complimented him or made small talk of any kind with him.
 Everyone on the staff saw what was going on, and gossiped about it endlessly, but no one said anything officially, and the atmosphere within the brigade headquarters roiled as a result of the unconfronted animosity.
 For his part, Sergeant Arrack spoke about the matter only in guarded terms with some of the other staff NCOs.
 He didn’t want to make trouble, but it wasn’t long before he hated Captain Athens just as much Captain Athens hated him.
 The brigade commander pretended not to notice anything was wrong, but neither did he tell anyone that he had come to like Sergeant Arrack’s storyboards more than Captain Athens’.
 The captain’s were good, but Sergeant Arrack’s were better.

 The tension between Captain Athens and Sergeant Arrack boiled over when Captain Athens told Sergeant Arrack he was detailing him to the dining facility to conduct headcounts.
 Sergeant Arrack determined not to take the sleights any longer and complained to the senior Air Force NCO on post who spoke to the brigade command sergeant major who then spoke to the brigade commander.
 The conversation between the commander and the command sergeant major took place at an auspicious moment, however.
 The night previously a raid to capture a high value target had gone very wrong.
 The intended target had not been at the objective and the military age male who had responded to the noise outside the family kalat walls with an AK-47 in his hand and subsequently shot by the Americans had been a nephew of the provincial governor.
 That’s not to say he couldn’t have been Taliban, too, but there was no proof that he was, and his death would certainly demand explanation.
 Next, a woman in the kalat, distraught and angry, had charged the American soldiers, and she too had been shot.
 As the unit had waited for extraction from the already botched mission, the helicopters coming to get them had identified a group of gunmen a klick away from the landing zone.
-Not taking any chances, the helicopter pilots had opened fire on the shadowy shapes in their night vision goggles, but the gunmen turned out to a platoon of Afghan army infantrymen on patrol with their American advisor team.
+Not taking any chances, the helicopter pilots had opened fire on the shadowy shapes in their night vision goggles, but the gunmen turned out to be a platoon of Afghan army infantrymen on patrol with their American advisor team.
 Even worse than worse, the advisors had done most things right—they had had their mission plan approved, called in all their checkpoints, and marked themselves and the Afghans appropriately with glint tape and infrared chem lights that should have made them recognizable to the helicopter pilots–but once buried deep in the mountain valleys their comms had gone tits-up and they couldn’t talk to anyone quickly enough to forestall the attack from above.
 So now the airstrike was a cock-up of the highest order and six Afghan soldiers, along with the two civilians, plus one American soldier, were dead, and higher headquarters was screaming for information and the Afghan provincial governor was outside the door demanding to know what the brigade commander was going to do about it.

 If any event was going to be briefed at “the highest levels,” it was this one for sure, and the brigade would need the best damn storyboard anyone had ever created to make sure the right narrative and message were conveyed or the mess would even grow bigger.
 It wasn’t just that the facts had to be right, the tone had to be perfect, or even more than perfect, if that was possible.
 The storyboard had to signify that the mishap in the dark night was just an unfortunate blip in a continuum of fantastically positive things that were happening and that everything was under control, that the brigade had this, would get to the bottom of things, learn the appropriate lessons, take the right actions, punish appropriately who needed to be punished, and just generally get on with it without any help from higher and especially without the basic competence of the unit, which meant the reputation of the brigade commander, being put up for discussion.

 The brigade command sergeant major, oblivious to the events of the night before, walked into the brigade commander’s office at 0730 to discuss the Sergeant Arrack situation.
 Normally the brigade commander would have cut him off, but the mention of Sergeant Arrack’s name gave him an idea.
 He would have both Captain Athens and Sergeant Arrack build storyboards describing the events of the previous night.
 It would be the ultimate test, he thought, to build the best storyboard possible under the most trying conditions imaginable, and whichever storyboard was best would go a long way to forestalling tidal waves of scrutiny from above.
 The brigade commander issued directions to the operations officer and the operations officer passed the word to Captain Athens and Sergeant Arrack.
 Each commandeered a workstation with an array of secure and non-secure laptops spread out in front of them and multiple oversized screens on which to project their designs.
 They gathered records of radio message traffic and patrol debriefs, both hard-copy and digital, pertinent to the botched mission and opened up all the necessary applications on their computers.
-Each was told they had full access to anyone whom they needed to talk to gather information and reconcile conflicting reports, but they had only two hours to complete their work and send their storyboards to the brigade commander, who of course would pick the one to be sent to higher.
-Captain Athens and Sergeant Arrack fueled themselves with energy drinks, coffee, and snacks and got to work.
+Each was told they had full access to anyone they needed to gather information and reconcile conflicting reports, but they had only two hours to complete their work and send their storyboards to the brigade commander, who of course would pick the one to be sent to higher.
+Captain Athens and Sergeant Arrack fueled themselves with energy drinks, snacks, and dip, and got to work.
 After two hours of furious endeavor, each pushed save one last time and sent their storyboards forward.

 Captain Athens’ storyboard was good, real good.
 The brigade commander gazed at it on his computer screen and admired its very organized and aesthetically pleasing appearance.
 In the upper left corner was the required administrative information—unit name, date-time group, security classification, etc. Down the left border was a timeline, in great detail, of all the events that had taken place on the mission.
 In the upper-half-center was a map that showed the locations of the night’s major events.
 Each was marked with a succinct, well-turned description of what had occurred in each location.
 Below the map were four pictures, each dedicated to showing a different aspect of the night’s events.
 On the right were a series of summarizing statements that prudently listed complicating factors, actions already completed in response to the disaster, and actions planned to be taken in the name of damage control.
 Everything was done extremely competently, perfectly positioned, not a thing out of place.
 Borders, background, font and font-size were all to standard.
 It exuded the professionalism of a unit that had its shit together in every way and as such would undoubtedly forestall questions and offers of unwanted help.
 The brigade commander was pleasantly surprised; Captain Athens had come through in spades.